BiodiversityDataScienceCorp/Instructional-Pedagogy/2-3-eia.md

 When instructors have stereotypes about students, this may lead them to:

 + call attention to differences unnecessarily
-+ give more or less attention to certain learners
++ give more or less attention to certain students
-+ respond to questions differently for certain learners
++ respond to questions differently for certain students

 When students experience stereotypes about themselves, they may: